· Lincoln J Bicalho · Development · 27 min read

 await LogTokenAccess(context, "TokenStorageSuccessful");

-// Track metrics
+// WHY: Track metrics for operational monitoring

 _telemetry.TrackMetric("TokensStored", 1);